 Emotions are important to everyone, each person simply processes them differently.
-For some it is best to focus on their own inner voice, to others it is all about the emotional reactions of those around them.
-It is important to take a deeper look at each individual before assuming we understand their own emotional processes, but it is helpful to understand each personality type better as well.
-This is the first step in getting closer to understanding someone, but we should also look closer at the individual as well.
-For ESFJs emotions are deeply important and a big part of their lives, but it isn’t always as simple as it seems for them.
+For some, it is best to focus on their own inner voice.
+To others, it is all about the emotional reactions of those around them.
+It is important to take a deeper look at each individual before assuming we understand their own emotional processes, but it is also helpful to understand each personality type better.
+This is the first step in getting closer to understanding someone, but we should also look closer at the individual.
+For ESFJs, emotions are deeply important and a big part of their lives, but it isn’t always as simple as it seems for them.

 Their Dominant Function

-The dominant function of the ESFJ is their Fe (extraverted feeling) which does focus strongly on emotions.
-This focuses more on the emotions of others, and much less on the ESFJs internal feelings.
-Instead the ESFJ spends a lot of time and energy tending to the needs of those around them.
-They care about others and want to do whatever they must to make them happy and feel comforted by the ESFJs presence.
-They are sensitive to the emotions and feelings of people, and can often get a strong sense of what they are going through without them having to say anything.
+The dominant function of the ESFJ is their Fe (extraverted feeling), which focuses strongly on emotions.
+This focuses more on the emotions of others and much less on the ESFJ’s internal feelings.
+Instead, the ESFJ spends a lot of time and energy tending to the needs of those around them.
+They care about others and want to do whatever they must to make them happy and feel comforted by the ESFJ’s presence.
+They are sensitive to the emotions and feelings of people and can often get a strong sense of what they are going through without them having to say anything.

-The ESFJs sense of empathy can certainly be an impressive skill, but it can also be draining after a while.
-They spend so much time focused on the emotions of others, that they do have a tendency to neglect their own needs and feelings.
-ESFJs don’t want to focus inward most of the time, and feel more comfortable focusing on the emotions of their loved ones.
+The ESFJ’s sense of empathy can certainly be an impressive skill, but it can also be draining after a while.
+They spend so much time focused on the emotions of others that they do have a tendency to neglect their own needs and feelings.
+ESFJs don’t want to focus inward most of the time and feel more comfortable focusing on the emotions of their loved ones.
 Instead of looking inside to make choices, they look outwardly.
-They want to be sure that their choices and actions will positively affect those they love, and so they often make choices based on this.
-This doesn’t mean ESFJs are incapable of logical decisions, they just want to always consider the feelings of those around them.
+They want to be sure that their choices and actions will positively affect those they love, so they often make choices based on this.
+This doesn’t mean ESFJs are incapable of logical decisions.
+They just want to always consider the feelings of those around them.
 They can often see the logical path, but this doesn’t mean they won’t try to sugarcoat the situation a bit.
-Instead of following the cold hard facts the ESFJ wants to be sure they are taking care of their loved ones and their feelings.
-They don’t want their choices to be upsetting or hurt someone, and so the ESFJ can often hold back because of this.
+Instead of following the cold hard facts, the ESFJ wants to ensure they care for their loved ones and their feelings.
+They don’t want their choices to upset or hurt someone, so the ESFJ can often hold back because of this.
 This extraverted feeling is often what guides the ESFJ and does help them make a lot of their big decisions in life.
-This doesn’t make the ESFJ constantly search for validation from the outside world in the way some might think, instead it makes them focused on ensuring the happiness of those they love.
+This doesn’t make the ESFJ constantly search for validation from the outside world in the way some might think.
+Instead, it makes them focused on ensuring the happiness of those they love.

 Their Own Inner Emotions

 ESFJs don’t really spend as much time focusing inwardly when it comes to emotions.
-For them it can actually be draining to really look inside for too long and try to sift through their own feelings.
-This doesn’t mean ESFJs don’t possess their own desires and thoughts, it just means they don’t prioritize them.
-They can often feel a sense of guilt when it comes to their own feelings, and so they don’t want to burden anyone with these emotions.
+For them, it can be draining to look inside for too long and try to sift through their feelings.
+This doesn’t mean ESFJs don’t possess their own desires and thoughts.
+It just means they don’t prioritize them.
+They can often feel a sense of guilt when it comes to their own feelings, so they don’t want to burden anyone with these emotions.
 ESFJs can stress about the idea of expressing themselves and having people judge them for it.
-They also don’t want it to seem like they are whining about something, or trying to take all of the attention.
+They also don’t want it to seem like they are whining about something or trying to take all of the attention.

-Finding the balance of what the ESFJ desires and what their loved ones feel, can be difficult.
-They are often so focused on taking care of others, and so they neglect their own needs.
-This is something which can feel noble and good for a while, but eventually it leaves the ESFJ feeling drained.
-It is important for them to take a step back and find some sort of balance in their lives, or else they are likely to have times when they are forced into their shadow.
+It is difficult to find the balance between what the ESFJ desires and what their loved ones feel.
+They are often so focused on taking care of others that they neglect their own needs.
+This is something that can feel noble and good for a while, but eventually, it leaves the ESFJ feeling drained.
+They need to take a step back and find some balance in their lives, or else they are likely to have times when they are forced into their shadow.
 The ESFJ requires time for themselves and needs to learn to accept their own emotions rather than neglect them constantly.
-Without this time to decide what they truly want from life, they will expend all of their energy only focused on others which can turn into resentment.
+Without this time to decide what they truly want from life, they will expend all their energy only focused on others, which can turn into resentment.